trufflesuite/truffle/packages/truffle-solidity-loader/README.md

 When you run a production build, the contracts will be bundled into your main bundle for easy deployment.

+You can see this plugin in operation in the [Truffle+Webpack Demo App](https://github.com/ConsenSys/truffle-webpack-demo)

 A project by ConsenSys and @johnmcdowall.

 ## Installation